rimelcheikh/RnX-SOTA/RnX_eval.md

 # RnX_EVAL

+## Categories of evaluatin techniques for XAI methods (Wilming et al. 2022):
+- Evaluating the sensitivity or robustness of explanations to model modifications and input perturbations,
+- Using interdisciplinary and human-centered techniques to evaluate explanations,
+- Establishing a controlled setting by leveraging a-priori knowledge about relevant features.

 ## The following are references for evaluating the performance of explainibility methods

 - [A] Mesuring the change in accuracy of prediction in model by ONLY keeping X% of top most important features obtained by the explain. method. <a href="#FESP">[1]</a>  (See section 4.1)